 Common Questions Children Have About Parents Going to Alcohol Rehab

-The questions do not stop with active addiction; rehabilitation and the recovery process create many questions and issues as well.
-Questions that children of alcoholics may ask about rehab include:
+The questions do not stop with active addiction; the rehabilitation and recovery process can also create many questions and issues.
+Questions that children of parents with alcohol addiction may ask about rehab include:

 • How long will my parent be in alcohol or drug rehab?